 - COVID-19 The match lasts two equal periods of 22 minutes of running clock.

 - Players are entitled to a 2-minute interval at half-time. (*)

 - For Champions League and RCF-run Tournaments, teams are allowed one 30 second timeout per team, per half.

 ENDING THE PERIODS OF PLAY

-During the last 30 seconds of the game, the referee may stop the clock if a player or a team is deliberately time wasting
+- Also, during the last 30 seconds of the half, the referee may stop the clock if a player or a team is determined to be deliberately wasting time.

-The ball is in play when it is kicked and clearly moves.
+- The ball is in play when it is kicked and clearly moves.
 The ball may move in any direction.

 BALL OUT OF PLAY

-A goal may not be scored directly from a kick-in.
+A goal cannot be scored directly from a kick-in:

 THE GOAL CLEARANCE